 Meet our Governors

 I, David Harding BSc MRICS, have been involved with Tenterden Primary Federation, TPF, since the late 1990’s when, as a Rotarian, I worked as a reading partner in the school and subsequently became a Governor.
-Currently, I am Chair of Governors for the Local Governing Board of TPF and a director of the Multi Academy Trust MAT.
+I am Director of D Harding Ltd Chartered Building Surveyors, Charity Mentor through the East Sussex Mentoring service to charities, Director of Tenterden Schools Trust MAT.

 The rest of my time is devoted to my wife Jane, family and garden.
 I enjoy keeping fit and recently completed the Hastings Y-Front Run in aid of various charities.